 5. Drivers score points each week in these ways:

 6. Besides the points scored by the drivers on your roster, there will be four more opportunities to score points: pick the race winner and the last place finisher each week.
 Neither of these have to be on your race roster.
 Correct picks of either one are worth 200 points.
 If you pick both correctly the same week, you will receive an additional 200 points.
 If your pick for race winner finishes 2nd, you will get 100 points; if your pick for last place finishes 39th (or next to last; that number will change if the field contains less than 40 cars), you will also get 100 points.
 If 4 of your 8 drivers finish in the top 10, you will receive 200 bonus points; if 5 finish in the top 10, you will receive 400 bonus points; if 6 finish in the top 10, you will receive 600 bonus points; if 7 finish in the top 10, you will receive 800 bonus points; and if all 8 of your drivers finish in the top 10, you will receive 1000 bonus points.
-For the five wide game, if four of your drivers finish in the top 10, you will receive 200 bonus points; if all five of your drivers finish in the top 10, you will receive 500 bonus points.

-7. Weekly rosters are to be turned in to me via e-mail (mwls5960@gmail.com) at any time prior to the start of the race.
+7. Weekly rosters are to be turned into me via e-mail (mwls5960@gmail.com) at any time prior to the start of the race.

 8. You can make as many (or as few) changes to your roster as you want from week to week.
 You can go with a completely new roster each week, or the same roster each week, or anything in-between, as long as the roster is under the cap.